KKobuszewski/aluminium-prediction/README.md

 * [finance.yahoo.com](https://finance.yahoo.com)

+[^alu] : In the beginig I am going to focus on [LME cash price](https://www.lme.com/en/Metals/Non-ferrous/LME-Aluminium#Summary), probably 1-,2-,3- month contracts can be considered in the future.

 ## Potential issues

 1. Too small dataset
     * In [this article](https://medium.com/@mskmay66/transformers-vs-lstm-for-stock-price-time-series-prediction-3a26fcc1a782) LSTMs with ~200.000 nodes and transformers with ~20.000 are trained, while we can use data from 2000-4000 days.
-    * Probably more than one variable should be considered (not only aluminium prices).
+    * Probably more than one variable should be considered (not only aluminium prices). <---- Dimensionality reduction?
+Autoencoder?
+PCA?
-    *
+    * Transformer NN demand less parameters in comparison with LSTM.
+Some convolution layers can also improve performance (see [here](https://medium.com/@mskmay66/deep-learning-and-stock-time-series-data-ff6a75cfddd9)).